kharikri/Self-Driving-Car-Behavioral-Cloning/writeup_report.md

 ## Summary
-My overall take on the project is it is fairly straightforward to collect, augment, and preprocess data, build and train the model and test the model on the simulator but time consuming to perform various experiments to make sure the model generalizes well to the test track.
+My overall take on the project is it is fairly straightforward to collect, augment, and preprocess data, build and train the model and test the model on the simulator, but time consuming to perform various experiments to make sure the model generalizes well to the test track.
 These experiments included data augmentation methods, model architecture selection, architecture fine tuning (ex: relu vs elu, dropouts, etc), optimal number of epochs for training, and testing on the track.
 I really enjoyed this project as it gave me a good idea of the complexities and bottlenecks of deep neural networks.

 I'd like to thank David Silver for his excellent lecture in explaining this project which helped me implement it.